marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - you need encryption
 - you need HIPAA compliance
 - support clustering
-- you need high-availibility
+- you need high-availability
 - complex data types (sort, hash, arrays, sorting...)
 - pub/sub scalability
-- geospacial indexing
+- geospatial indexing
 - backup and restore
-- each read replicas add cost to the syncronixation from the primary node
+- each read replicas add cost to the synchronization from the primary node
-- synchronization is asynchronous (readers have slighlty out of date data)
+- synchronization is asynchronous (readers have slightly out of date data)
 - during failover (DNS failover), ESCache would be unavailable for a few minutes
 - can be used as a queue system (Resque)
 - hard to scale horizontally (depends on the data structures stored)